Chingay parade

-The Chingay Parade is an annual street parade held in Malaysia and usually in celebration with the birthdays of the Chinese deities or in some cases the procession of the Goddess of Mercy (Guanyin) as part of the Chinese New Year festivities.
+The Chingay Parade is an annual street parade held in Malaysia and Singapore as part of the Chinese New Year festivities, usually in celebration of the birthdays of Chinese deities or in some cases with the procession of the Goddess of Mercy (Guanyin).
 The name "Chingay" derives from Hokkien, conflating two words: chin-gē (真藝) meaning "true art", and chng-gē (妝藝) meaning "art of costume".
 PAYM (People's Association Youth Movement) has been an active contributor to Chingay in Singapore.
 Today, the parade is celebrated by all communities of both Malaysia and Singapore.

+In November 2024, Singapore and Malaysia announced a joint effort to nominate the Chingay Parade for inclusion in UNESCO's Representative List of the Intangible Cultural Heritage of Humanity.
+This collaboration aims to recognize the parade's cultural significance in both countries and is scheduled for submission in March 2025, with a decision expected by the end of 2026.

 Origin

 Chingay procession was held in celebration with the birthdays of the Chinese deities or the procession of the Goddess of Mercy (Guanyin).
 It was held to worship and enjoy with the deity.
 During the earliest procession in more than 100 years ago, the earliest English newspapers Echo in Malaysia adopted the word Chingay Procession for this special event.

 Chingay originated from China, and the Penang Chinese first performed Chingay during deity processions.
 It is a street art where the performer balances a giant flag that ranges from 25 to 32 ft in height and about 60 lbs in weight.

 Today, in Malaysia and Singapore, Chingay is not only performed by the Chinese, but the art has successfully attracted the Malays and Indians.
 It has become a unique multiracial performance.
 The popularity of Chingay in Penang has made it one of the very impressive cultural landmarks as well as an important tourist attraction.